-This is the text of a speech delivered by Jacinta Price to the Australia Day Council at the Melbourne Club on January 24, 2022.
+Jacinta Nampijinpa Price's address to the Australia Day Council on January 24, 2022.

 In 2016 on Australia Day, I was deeply compelled to voice a story, my story of identity, of being Australian and of my history.
 Little did I know the breadth of responses that my story would spark.
 Some found it refreshing and welcomed the open door to have the conversation, others found it confronting and shut the door to the conversation.
 Either way my contribution to the debate of changing the date has provided a credible unifiable reasoning and point of view.
 I’ll recap that story in a moment.
 But first some reflections on all that has happened since.